elvisgraho/local-llm-db/data_backend/README.md

 # RAG Database Builder

-A utility for ingesting documents and generating RAG/KAG knowledge bases.
+A utility for ingesting documents and generating RAG knowledge bases.

 ## Prerequisites